-When Jane Darcy, an inquisitive young sleuth who delighted in anything mystery related, was invited to spend the summer at her good friend Margaret’s home, in Pinecrest Maine.
+When Jane Darcy, an inquisitive young sleuth who delighted in anything mystery related, was invited to spend the summer at her good friend Margaret’s home, in Pinecrest Maine; she could hardly refuse.

 After weeks of planning, packing, and finally travelling; Jane arrived at the train station right on schedule and spotted her friend, Margaret, standing next to her father’s sedan.